 Matthew addresses both of these.
 So let's go to his gospel and first examine the events that occurred during Jesus' final hours leading up to His death and subsequent victorious resurrection three days later.
-Now many writers and commentators have referred to the last hours of Jesus' life, including His torture and crucifixion.
-They refer to all of this activity as the passion.
-And so, like the other three gospel writers, Matthew devotes the final portion of his written record to the passion and resurrection of Jesus, and he adds the commission that Jesus gave to the Apostles.
-You could say, not only the commission, but the proclamation, that He gave to His Apostles.
-So the passion is divided into three sections.
+Now many writers and commentators have referred to the last hours of Jesus' life, including His torture and crucifixion as the "passion".
+And so, like the other three gospel writers, Matthew devotes the final portion of his written record to the passion and resurrection of Jesus but also adds the commission to the Apostles as well.
+To begin with, the passion is divided into three sections.

 First of all, you have the final hours with the Apostles.
 The time with the Apostles included several scenes, the first of which is the anointing.
 A woman anoints Jesus' head with costly perfume.
-This was at the same time a gesture of honor and respect, and as well a prefigurement of His death, as His body is being prepared for the grave.
-This was done as Jesus ate with the disciples at the house of Simon the leper in Bethany.
+This was both a gesture of honor and respect, as well a prefigurement of His death, as His body was being prepared for the grave.
+The anointing occurred as Jesus ate with the disciples at the house of Simon the leper in Bethany.
 This act moved Judas to make an arrangement with the Jewish leaders to find a place and a time convenient for them to arrest the Lord.

-And then, the next scene was Gethsemane.
-The third event with the Apostles takes place in a garden outside the city walls of Jerusalem.
-At this place Jesus struggles with His human nature, which is recoiling at the thought of what He will have to face, and this is normal for this side of His nature.
-Some people wonder why was Jesus - He knew, He was the Son of God, He understood.
-Well, it wasn't His divine nature that was recoiling at this, it was His human nature that was recoiling at the thought of the suffering that He would have to undergo.
-And this would be normal.
+The next scene was played out in the garden of Gethsemane.
+This place was a garden located outside the city walls of Jerusalem.
+At this place Jesus struggled in prayer with His humanity, which recoiled at the thought of what He would have to face, this being a normal reaction for the human part of His nature.
 Any normal human being would feel this way.
-In the end the Apostles are with Him, but not much help, because they are weary with sorrow and sleep.
+In the end, the Apostles are with Him, but not much help, because they are weary with sorrow and sleep.
 The final scene shows the Lord coming to grips with the horror before Him.
-And as He does, Judas, the traitor, arrives to betray Him into the hands of the Jewish authorities, and the Apostles scatter, just as Jesus said that they would.
+And as He does, Judas, the traitor, arrives to betray Him into the hands of the Jewish authorities.
+At this point the Apostles scatter, just as Jesus said that they would.
 Now what's interesting about these events is that each one contains a prophetic element about the death to come.
-For example, the anointing prefigures the burial.
-The supper, of remembrance.
-The garden of suffering and surrender.
-Note that in each instance the Lord is preparing Himself and especially His Apostles for the death He will endure in only a few hours.
+For example, the anointing prefigured His burial; the supper, His remembrance; the garden, a preview of suffering and surrender.
+Note that in each instance the Lord was preparing Himself and especially His Apostles for the death He would endure in only a few hours.

-The second part of the passion scenario, the trials, Matthew 26.
-We don't have time to read all these, but I think this is familiar material to most of us.
+The second part of the passion scenario are the trials, Matthew 26.
+We don't have time to read all of these, but I think this is familiar material to most of us.
 Jesus had several trials or hearings which were organized in unlawful ways.
 For example, they were done at night.
-The law said you couldn't have a trial at night.
-They were done without all of the leaders present, and there was no 24-hour period of reflection, that was required between trials that sought the death penalty.
-The law said if you had a trial and a person was condemned to death, you had to wait an entire day between pronouncing the sentence and then 24 hours later confirming that the sentence would be death.
-It was a kind of a cooling-off period.
-Well, that was ignored.
-Of course the purpose of the trials was not to determine truth or justice.
+The law said you couldn't have a capital offense trial at night.
+They were done without all of the leaders present, and there was no 24-hour period of reflection which was required between trials that sought the death penalty.
+The law said if you had a trial and a person was condemned to death, you had to wait an entire day between pronouncing the sentence and confirming that the sentence would be death.
+It was a kind of a cooling-off period which was ignored in the haste to execute Jesus.
+Of course, the purpose of the trials was not to determine truth or justice.
 No, these were show trials that were conducted to provide a reason or a charge by which Jesus could be executed.
 Matthew describes two scenes.

-The first, the trial before Caiaphas.
-Caiaphas was the high priest at the time, and Jesus was brought to him from the garden, after the betrayal by Judas.
+The first was a hearing before Annas the former High Priest who quickly passed Jesus on to the current High Priest, Caiaphas.
 Here He was mocked and baited by those assembled.
-They have no charge, as one witness after another contradicts himself.
-Finally, out of exasperation, Caiaphas asks Jesus directly if He thinks He's the Messiah.
-Tell us, he says, are you the Messiah?
-And of course Jesus does not deny the claim, and in so doing He gives Caiaphas the charge he so desperately is looking for, and that is blasphemy - claiming to be God.
-Under Jewish law blasphemy was punishable by death, but while they were under Roman rule the Jews did not have the will of the civil or legal authority to carry out the death penalty.
+They had no charge, as one witness after another contradicted himself.
+Finally, out of exasperation, Caiaphas asks Jesus directly if He thinks He is the Messiah.
+Jesus, being true to Himself, does not deny the claim, and in so doing gives Caiaphas the charge (blasphemy - claiming to be God) he so desperately is looking for.
+Under Jewish law blasphemy was punishable by death, but while they were under Roman rule the Jews did not have the civil or legal authority to carry out the death penalty.
 This could only be decreed by a Roman court, and carried out by Roman law.
-The next trial was the trial before Pilate.
+The next important trial, therefore, was the trial before Pilate, the Roman governor.

 The Jews now bring Jesus before Pilate, hoping to persuade him to carry out the death penalty that they have levied on Jesus.
 Pilate, in examining Jesus, finds nothing under Roman law to justify the execution of this man.
 On the contrary, the more he speaks with Jesus, the more he wants to release Him.
 Even Pilate's wife appeals to him to let the Jewish prisoner go, having had a dream about Him.

 In both trials no proof or credible charge was made, no guilt was found, no crime was committed, and no justice was meted out.
 Jesus was falsely accused, illegally tried, improperly sentenced, and brutally executed for being who He really was.
 There's the irony.
 They killed Him because of who He was.
-So anytime we feel unjustly treated or under-appreciated or falsely accused, compare it to what they did to the One who was completely innocent and without sin, and surely it will get things into perspective for you and for me, alright.
+So anytime we feel unjustly treated or under-appreciated or falsely accused, compare your experience to what they did to the One who was completely innocent and without sin in order to get a proper perspective.

 The third section of the passion describes the crucifixion and the burial.
-Again, Matthew 27:32-66.
-He describes the passion in the third section of this narrative, by relating the events of Jesus' crucifixion and burial.
-The crucifixion, Roman crucifixion, was merciless, excruciating, and deadly; so much so that a Roman citizen was not allowed to be put to death in this way.
-It was reserved for the worst criminals, for slaves, and for foreigners.
+Again, Matthew 27:32-66 describes the passion in the third section of this narrative, by relating the events of Jesus' crucifixion and burial.
+The method of execution, Roman crucifixion, was merciless, excruciating, and deadly; so much so that a Roman citizen was not allowed to be put to death in this way.
+It was reserved for the worst criminals, slaves and foreigners.
 Matthew does not provide much detail about the crucifixion itself, but rather spends more time describing the reaction of the people who were present at the cross.
-Interesting.
-I mean, he describes the soldiers as they gambled for His clothing, and the crowd who mocked His helpless person on the cross.
-He describes the Jewish leaders who taunted Jesus and also the criminals crucified with Him who insulted Him, and then one later repents, and Luke is the one who kind of describes that.
+For example, he describes the soldiers as they gambled for His clothing, and the crowd who mocked His helpless person on the cross.
+He describes the Jewish leaders who taunted Jesus and also the criminals crucified with Him who insulted Him, one of whom later repented.

-And with this scene unfolding, Matthew also describes the fact that above His head on the cross was a sign that read 'this is Jesus, King of the Jews'.
-Now, the Romans had it put there to annoy and to humiliate the Jews.
+And with this scene unfolding, Matthew also describes the fact that above His head on the cross was a sign that read 'This is Jesus, King of the Jews'.
+Now, the Romans had it put there to annoy and humiliate the Jews.
 The Jews had objected and wanted Pilate to write 'He said, I am The King of the Jews'.
 John tells us this in John 19:21, thus putting the humiliation on Jesus and not themselves, but Pilate was adamant and the sign remained as it was originally written.
 Now despite the lies and disbelief, what was written above the head of the Lord as a form of mockery was, in the end, the exact truth of the matter.
 He was the King of the Jews.
-The Jews, in collaboration with the Roman authorities, had executed their own Messiah, and had done it through the hands of pagans, to make matters even worse.
+The Jews, in collaboration with the Roman authorities, had executed their own Messiah, and to make matters even worse, had done it through the hands of pagans.

-So in that third section you had the crucifixion, and then the burial.
-Matthew goes on to describe the scene as Joseph of Arimathea and Mary Magdalene prepared the body for burial.
+In the third section Matthew describes the crucifixion, and then the burial.
+Matthew goes on to describe the scene as Joseph of Arimathea and Mary Magdalene prepare the body for burial.
 There were others who participated, but Matthew mentions only these two.
-He also describes how the Jews, knowing of Jesus' prophecies concerning His resurrection, go to Pilate to make sure that the tomb is properly guarded.
-He permits them to double the garden, to put a seal on the stone, so there would be no tampering, no switching of bodies - putting a live look-alike to fake some kind of resurrection.
+He also describes how the Jews, knowing of Jesus' prophecies concerning His resurrection, go to Pilate to make sure that the tomb was properly guarded.
+He permits them to double the garden and to put a seal on the stone, so there would be no tampering, no switching of bodies - parading some live look-alike to fake a kind of resurrection.
 This is the final scene leading up to the glorious event where Jesus will provide insurmountable proof to confirm His claim.
-And here's the money shot for this sermon - to provide and confirm the claim that He is the King of the kingdom of God in heaven, as well as the King of the kingdom of God here on earth.
-Who else could be the king of the kingdom of God on earth, but the One resurrected from the dead.
-So let's read Matthew's account of the King's victory, because this now is leading into the thought that I'd like to share with you tonight.
+And here is the proof text for this study - to provide and confirm the claim that He is the King of the Kingdom of God in heaven, as well as the King of the Kingdom of God here on earth.
+Who else could be the king of the Kingdom of God on earth, but the One resurrected from the dead?
+So let's read Matthew's account of the King's victory, because this is now leading to the main thought that I'd like to share.

 The Resurrection – 28:1-15

-It was early Sunday morning as several of His female disciples come with the hope of finishing the burial procedure left undone because Jesus' death occurred too near the Sabbath day.
+It was early Sunday morning as several of His female disciples came with the hope of finishing the burial procedure left undone because Jesus' death occurred too near the Sabbath day.